amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/Rodigia/Rhugnurt.md

 One of the main animal means of transportation in Rhugnurt is via Monties.
 These are large, furry, mammoth-like creatures that have adapted to life in the steep mountainous terrain.
 They have the movement capability of mountain goats, but a much greater carrying capacity.
 To outsiders it can be very strange at first to see these massive creatures climbing near-vertical cliff faces around Rhugnurt, but Monties have been domesticated for millennia and are a staple of Giant society.

 While the Monties are the go-to land mounts, the skies are ruled by Sky Whales (more commonly called Barges).
 These are massive mammals similar to whales that have an innate flying ability.
-While they have
+While they have extra large flippers, these are not the main source of their flight.
+It is unclear exactly what it is that grants them flight, it seems that they are able to naturally control their buoyancy.
+Barges are able to carry even more than Monties and do so through the air.
+However, they require a lot of food to keep healthy, and have a very long growth period to adulthood.
+With all this, they are a valuable creature to own.

+There are multiple sky docks around Rhugnurt that can keep